-She was built at Fincantieri's Sestri Ponente shipyards in Genoa, Italy, at a cost of €450m ($570m) following an order placed on 19 January 2004.
+The ship was built at Fincantieri’s Sestri Ponente shipyards in Genoa, Italy, at a cost of €450m ($570m) following an order placed on 19 January 2004.

 The vessel has an overall length of 290.2m, a beam of 35.5m and a draught of 8.2m.
-The overall tonnage of the Concordia is 114,500 GT and she is capable of speeds around 21.5kt, powered by six Wärtsilä diesel engines.
+The overall tonnage of the Concordia is 114,500 GT and is capable of speeds around 21.5kt, powered by six Wärtsilä diesel engines.

 Onboard amenities of Costa Cruises’ Concordia

 Concordia had the capacity to host 3,700 passengers and 1,100 crew in 1,500 cabins, situated across 17 decks.
 She also has 505 private balconies, with 58 suites having private balconies.

 The vessel boasts one of the world’s largest at-sea exercise facilities, called the Samsara Spa.
 It is a two-level, 6,000m² fitness centre which comprises a gym, a thalassotherapy pool, sauna, Turkish bath and solarium.